junnjiee/junnjiee/README.md

 ### Hello, I'm Jun Jie

-Software engineer.
-I enjoy learning anything I find cool and building to solve problems.
+software dev.
+I enjoy learning and building anything I find cool.

 <!--
 **junnjiee16/junnjiee16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.